sleiman/airtable-php/readme.md

-# Airtable PHP Wrapper
+# Airtable PHP client
-A PHP wrapper for the Airtable API.
+A PHP client for the Airtable API.
 Feedback or bug reports are appreciated.

 ## Get started